mjordan/islandora_object_clone/README.md

 Performs a shallow clone of the source object, that is, it only copies the object properties and datastreams.
 It does not generate new objects corresponding to any children the source object has.

+MODS and DC are copied as is, with the exception that the new object's PID is added to a dc:identifier element.
+The source object's PID that existed in its DC is therefore also present in the new DC datastream.
+Also, any identifiers or other source-object-specific data, like DOIs, in MODS or other datastreams is also carried over.
+Reviewing the cloned metadata for this sort of data is probably a good habit to get into.

 ## Requirements

 * [Islandora](https://github.com/Islandora/islandora)